Sapphire64/AJPmanager/README.txt

   - Pyramid framework
   - Kickstrap HTML/CSS framework
   - JQuery AJAX
-  - Optional: Redis for storing settings and users
+  - Redis as storage and caching utility

 Difficulties (Help needed!)
 ---------------
-1) Integration with Xen via XenAPI.
-Or maybe it can be integrated via libvirt - we need people who will test it.
+1) Integration with Xen (via xenapi or via libvirt).
+We need people who will test it.
 2) Development of package manager with optimal architecture:
     - usage of special config files with autosetup (like autoanswer in debian installation)
     - automatical installation and configuration of the optional packages